FRC-Utilities/QDriverStation/lib/LibDS/README.md

 #### Core section

-The core section is in charge of implementing the 'generic' networking side and defining the common operations regardless of the protocol that we are using.
+The core section is in charge of implementing all the support system of the library.
+In this section you will find:

-This section includes:

-- A configurable NetConsole client
-- An dynamic watchdog that resets the current protocol if it expires
-- A configurable IP/network scanner used by each protocol to find the robot.
+- A parallel network scanner
-- A 'base' protocol, which implements all the functions except interpreting robot packets and generating client packets
+- Definitions for DS-specific types
+- Configurable NetConsole listener/sender
+- A watchdog for reseting the DS when not receiving input from the robot
+- The protocol abstract template
+- The base signaling/event system of the library

 #### Protocols section